Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 As a Kubernetes ingress traffic proxy component, it manages all incoming platform traffic and uniformly manages various traffic rules, placing higher demands on the proxy's performance.

-In this article, we will do performance tests on APISIX Ingress (APISIX: 3.1.0) and Emissary-ingress 3.4.0 in the same instance (4C 8G).
+In this article, we will do performance tests on APISIX Ingress Controller (APISIX: 3.1.0) and Emissary-Ingress 3.4.0 in the same instance (4C 8G).

 QPS